loginom/loginom-help-en-omegat/data/processors/transformation/join/README.md

 Linking is allowed only for the fields with the similar data types.

-* **Add joined key fields**: placement of this flag enables to keep the key fields from the joined table in the output data set.
+* **Add joined key fields**: selection of this checkbox enables to keep the key fields from the joined table in the output data set.

 > **Important**: Only the key fields of the main table can be included into the resulting data set for any join (`JOIN`).